Skip to content

 Run `quil mcp` and an AI agent can list panes, read output, send keystrokes, and snapshot your workspace.

-• Tools include: list panes, read pane output, send keys, switch tabs, screenshot a pane, and more.
+• Tools include: list/create/destroy panes, read pane output, send keys, switch tabs, screenshot a pane, watch the notification queue, query memory usage per pane, and more.

 • Lets any MCP-capable client (Claude Desktop, Claude Code, Cursor) reach directly into your running Quil session.